UDST/choicemodels/README.md

 #### Parameters include:

-- `endog` : 1-d endogenous response variable.
+- `endog` &nbsp;&nbsp; 1-d endogenous response variable.
 The dependent variable.
-- `exog` : Exogenous variables.
+- `exog` &nbsp;&nbsp; Exogenous variables.
 This is an n-by-k array for n observations and k regressors.

 #### Methods include:

-- `fit(...)` : Returns a wrapper of estimation results, which are also saved to the model object.
+- `fit(...)` &nbsp;&nbsp; Returns a wrapper of estimation results, which are also saved to the model object.
-- `from_formula(formula, data, ...)` : Initializes model using a formula string.
+- `from_formula(formula, data, ...)` &nbsp;&nbsp; Initializes model using a formula string.
-- `predict(params, exog, ...)` : Returns array of fitted values.
+- `predict(params, exog, ...)` &nbsp;&nbsp; Returns array of fitted values.

 ### class `choicemodels.MNLogit()`